Donald Swann: Career

 When by chance Swann and Flanders met again in 1948 it led to the start of their professional partnership.
 They began writing songs and light opera, Swann writing the music and Flanders writing the words.
 Their songs were performed by artists such as Ian Wallace and Joyce Grenfell.
 They subsequently wrote two two-man revues, At the Drop of a Hat and At the Drop of Another Hat, which they performed all over the world until their partnership ended in 1967.

 At the same time, Swann was maintaining a prolific musical output, writing the music for several operas and operettas, including a full-length version of C. S. Lewis's Perelandra, and a setting of J. R. R. Tolkien's poems from The Lord of the Rings to music in The Road Goes Ever On song cycle.
+The 1969 premiere cast of Swann's Perelandra starred Robert Sataloff as Elwin Ransom.

 In 1953–59 Swann provided music for seven plays by Henry Reed on the BBC Third Programme, generally known as the Hilda Tablet plays after one of the fictional characters, a lady composer of avant-garde "musique concrète renforcée".
 Besides incidental music, Swann composed for this character an opera, "Emily Butter" and several other complete works.
 A lifelong friendship with Sydney Carter resulted in scores of songs, the best known being "The Youth of the Heart" which reappeared in At the Drop of A Hat, and a musical Lucy and the Hunter.

 After his partnership with Flanders ended, Swann continued to give solo concerts and to write for other singers.
 He also formed the Swann Singers and toured with them in the 1970s.
 Throughout the 1980s and early 1990s, he continued performing in various combinations with singers and colleagues and as a solo artist.
 One such was a jazz partnership with trumpeter Digby Fairweather and vocalist Lisa Lincoln for the Swann in Jazz series of concerts and the 1994 CD.